-- ADP Helmets and other alert devices may be a covered benefit on your health insurance plan.
-As well, the Ontario Assisted Devices Program (ADP) may cover up to 75 percent of a helmet." - Danny Did In some situations, clients may be eligible for financial aid through the Danny Did Foundation.
+- ADP- Helmets and other alert devices may be a covered benefit on your health insurance plan.
+As well, the Ontario Assisted Devices Program (ADP) may cover up to 75 percent of a helmet. - Danny Did In some situations, clients may be eligible for financial aid through the Danny Did Foundation. - MedicAlert There is a possibility of receiving a MedicAlert subscription at a lower cost in certain circumstances.
+More information about the programs can be found at the following links: The IDEA Program, Membership Assistance Program Form.

-The following information provided above was taken from Epilepsy and Safety Education Series produced by the Edmonton Epilepsy Foundation.
+The following information provided was sourced from Epilepsy and Safety Education Series produced by the Edmonton Epilepsy Foundation.
+These are recommendations for your consideration.